 The Bream Creek Show has many Attractions that help make our show a real country, family day out.
 Come along and see some of the traditional agricultural skills that are still in use today.

-You can see demonstrations of sheep dog trials, shearing, draught horses, bullocks, country craft and hay baling and silage wrapping demonstrations.
+You can see demonstrations of yard dogs (all day), both blade and electric shearing in the Wool Pavilion from 10am to 3pm, draught horses, bullocks, country craft and hay baling and silage wrapping demonstrations.

-Watch or enter the Bream Creek Rural Iron Woman competition.
+Watch or enter the Bream Creek Rural Iron Woman competition (yes, you have to be a woman to enter).
 The course will require strength speed and good old fashioned country cunning!
+Entry is free, and the competition will be held from 2-4pm on the main arena.

-This year's Paddock to Plate in the Wool Pavilion will include presentations by local cheese-maker Iain Field from Tongola Cheese and wine and pork producer Andrew Sinclair from Cape Bernier Vineyard.
+This year's Paddock to Plate in the Wool Pavilion will include presentations by local cheese-maker Iain Field from Tongola Cheese and wine and pork producer Andrew Sinclair from Cape Bernier Vineyard, as well as butchery lessons, distillation discussions, and oyster pearls (of wisdom) from chef Ellie Emmett and grower Tom Gray.

 For the kids...

 The Sands Family Circus will be back with demonstrations and workshops on the main arena.
-Family entertainment in its truest sense.
+This is family entertainment in its truest sense.
 This family with eight - yes eight! - kids will amaze young and old alike with their brilliant balancing, bouncing and banter.

-Throughout the day there are a variety of games and events the kids can participate in.
-Starting at 10 am with a series of children’s games on the main arena.
-In the afternoon the kids can take part in the kids versus bullock tug o war followed by the kids' lolly scramble.
+Throughout the day there are a variety of games and events the kids can participate in, starting from 10am with a series of children’s games on the main arena.
+In the afternoon at 3pm, the kids can take part in the kids versus bullock tug o’war followed by the kids' lolly scramble.

 This year’s music program